tokend/knowledge-base/architecture.md

 ### Horizon

 Horizon is the client facing API server.
-It acts as the interface between stellar-core and applications that want to access the network.
+It acts as the interface between core and applications that want to access the network.
 It allows to submit transactions to the network, check the status of accounts, view transaction history.
 Requires PostgreSQL database to store history of transactions.
 Horizon is only entrypoint into instance.

 ## Payment Services Integration Module (PSIM) Cluster